 5. An overall small or large appearance to the artificial eye

 Meet Our Ocular Prosthesis Specialist

 Our Prosthetic Specialist, Dr. Matthew Palmer, is a licensed Optometrist with the Arizona State Board of Optometry and the New Mexico Board of Optometry.
 He received his undergraduate degree from the College of Arts and Sciences at ASU.
 He earned his Doctor of Optometry from Southern California College of Optometry where he received honors for clinical excellence in low vision rehabilitation and management of ocular disease.
 At Southern California College of Optometry, he received his training as an Ocularist working with prosthetic eyes and specialty contact lenses.
 He has been instrumental in the expansion of prosthetic eye services in Arizona, New Mexico, California and Nevada as well as providing continuing education on Ocular Prosthetics to top educators throughout the nation.
-For the past 6 years, he has been providing prosthetic eye services to individuals in Arizona and New Mexico.
+Since 2009, he has been providing prosthetic eye services to individuals in Arizona and New Mexico.
 His education and training in Ocular Disease and Ocularisty helps enhance the outcomes of his patients by providing comprehensive eye and prosthetic care.
 The ability to work closely with Ophthalmologists in bringing together the latest advancements in surgery and ocularisty has provided the best results.

 Southwestern Eye Center utilizes its broad coverage to bring prosthetic eye services to the patients.
 Dr. Palmer provides prosthetic eye services at the following Arizona locations:

 - Scottsdale South – Miller Rd.